 Training and CPD

-Training is available for all interested parties at varying levels.
+Training is available at varying levels on group or individual basis.
 You can choose a one or two day Herdsman level or a full, four day Professional level course.
 The locations are flexible, either on your own farm or at a central location that can accommodate a number of attendees.